Guide

 Types of funds in nonprofits

-Nonprofit organizations can have different types of funds beyond restricted or unrestricted.
-Additional categories can include temporarily restricted or board-designated.
-Here’s a look into each type to better understand the characteristics and applications.
+Nonprofit organizations can have different types of funds, with official government standards providing classifications like restricted, committed, assigned, and unassigned based on the relative strength of the constraints that control how specific amounts can be spent.
+Here's a look into each type to better understand the characteristics and applications.

 Restricted funds